7RU7H/Archive/Reconnaissance/Active-Information-Gathering/SMTP/SMTP-Recon-Cheatsheet.md

 # SMTP Cheatsheet

+*"You can't use smtp to read email, you need to use imap. pop3 won't help because it only lets you read the Inbox.
+Depending on what you mean by "sent successfully", a successful return from the send method will tell you what you want to know."* - [Bill Shannon on StackOverflow](https://stackoverflow.com/questions/40423574/read-sent-mails-using-smtp-java)... [[IMAP-Recon-Cheatsheet]]

 Simple Mail Transport Protocol (SMTP) - Vulnerable Email Servers can contain valuable information.
 See [[Network-Protocols]] for port information.

 See [Debug SMTP connection for great description of SMTP commands that occuring exploitation of MAIL servers](https://www.sparkpost.com/blog/how-to-check-an-smtp-connection-with-a-manual-telnet-session/)